-POLICING SERVICE PROGRAMME 24-hour law enforcement project
+2.1.c.1 24-hour law enforcement project

-Whilst the Metro Police already provides a 24-hour service in terms of the South African Police Service (SAPS) Act, this programme aims to also make the services of Law Enforcement and Traffic Services accessible to the public on a 24-hours-a-day basis in an integrated policing model.
+Whilst the Metro Police already provides a 24-hour service in terms of the South African Police Service (SAPS) Act, this programme aims to also make the services of Law Enforcement and Traffic Services accessible to the public on a 24 hours a day basis in an integrated policing model.
 Proposals on how this is to be accomplished will be considered during the 2017/18 financial year, aimed at implementation in the 2018/19 financial year.
 An integrated duty roster to be developed for this purpose will also be finalised in 2017/18.